mvandenhi/mvandenhi.github.io/content/academic_service/_index.md

   - block: markdown
     id: intro
     content:
       text: I firmly believe that being a researcher goes far beyond just publishing papers.
 Through dedicated and engaging teaching, as well as mentoring students via thesis supervision, we can make a far greater impact than any single publication could achieve.
-As such, I purposely devote a substantial amount of my time to nurturing the growth of future researchers and other professionals.
+As such, I purposely devote a substantial amount of my time to contribute to the growth of future researchers and other professionals.

   - block: markdown
     id: theses-supervision